 When asked what he hopes to gain from having the new DI Hub, J.R. responded that he wants to create graduates that are “robot-proof,” meaning to help students learn leadership skills, how to efficiently manage projects and teams, how to collaborate across disciplines, and how to solve problems innovatively, among other skills that would be hard to replace in an increasingly technology-driven economy.

 The entire 68,000 SF building is being stripped down and major building systems will be replaced with the goal to meet, at minimum, LEED Silver certification.
 Advanced collaborative workspaces and maker spaces will be added throughout.
 In addition, the building will have a large dining venue for students, faculty, and staff to mingle.

 We are thrilled to have been selected as Architect of Record (teamed with internationally-acclaimed design firm Bohlin Cywinski Jackson) for this highly visible project.

-Domokur Architects has enjoyed a solid working relationship with KSU’s in-house Office of The University Architect staff, having successfully completed over 30 projects over the last 15 years.
+Domokur Architects has enjoyed a solid working relationship with KSU’s in-house University Architect staff, having successfully completed 30+ projects over the last 15 years.